Luke Hochevar: 2007–2010

-Hochevar made his major league debut September 8, 2007 in a game against the New York Yankees.
-In four appearances, Hochevar had a 0–1 record and a 2.13 ERA.
+On September 5, 2007, Hochevar was recalled to the Royals for the first time.
+He made his major league debut against the New York Yankees on September 8, throwing three shutout innings in an 11-5 loss.
+In four appearances (one start), Hochevar had a 0–1 record and a 2.13 ERA.

-In 2008, he had the lowest run support of all pitchers, with an average of 2.8 runs per game started, finishing with a record of 6–12.
+After competing for a rotation spot during spring training in 2008, Hochevar was optioned to Triple-A Omaha on March 23.
+On April 20, he was recalled from Omaha, and made the start that day against the Oakland Athletics.
+He allowed six earned runs on nine hits in 4 2/3 innings to earn the loss.
+In his next start on April 26, Hochevar earned his first MLB win, allowing one earned run in six innings to help the Royals to a 2–1 win over the Toronto Blue Jays.
+In 2008, he had the lowest run support of all major league pitchers, with an average of 2.8 runs per game started, finishing with a record of 6–12.
 His ERA though, was a high one, finishing at 5.51 in 22 starts.

-Following the Royals' 2009 spring training, he was optioned to the Triple-A Omaha Royals to learn to "use both sides of the plate with more consistency" and to stay away from big innings.
-He was called up to the Royals starting rotation on May 10.
+Following the Royals' 2009 spring training, Hochevar was optioned to Omaha to learn to "use both sides of the plate with more consistency" and to stay away from big innings.
+He was called up to the Royals' starting rotation on May 10.

-In his 2009 debut, Hochevar lasted just two innings and surrendered eight runs.
-On June 12, 2009, Hochevar pitched an 80 pitch complete game, only allowing 3 hits and 1 run; this was a feat that had only been accomplished by 5 pitchers in American League the previous 20 years.

-On July 25, 2009, Hochevar recorded a career high 13 strikeouts in 7 innings in a 6–3 win over the Texas Rangers.
-On September 18, 2009, Hochevar threw his first career shutout in an 11–0 win over the Chicago White Sox.
+In his 2009 debut on May 12, Hochevar lasted just two innings and surrendered eight runs in a loss to the Athletics.
+On June 12, Hochevar tossed an 80-pitch complete game, only allowing three hits and one run; this was a feat that had only been accomplished by five American League pitchers in the previous 20 years.
+On July 25, Hochevar recorded a career-high 13 strikeouts over seven innings in a 6–3 win over the Texas Rangers.
+On September 18, Hochevar threw his first career shutout in an 11–0 win over the Chicago White Sox.

-Despite these accomplishments, Hochevar struggled with his consistency through the '09 season, posting the highest ERA of AL starters (6.55) while going 7–13.
+Despite these accomplishments, Hochevar struggled with his consistency through the 2009 season, posting the highest ERA of AL starters (6.55) while going 7–13 in 25 starts.

 In his first start of the year on April 7, 2010, Hochevar threw 72/3 scoreless innings in a 3–2 win in 11 innings over the Detroit Tigers.
-Through June 2010, Hochevar was 5–4 with a 4.96 ERA.
-He was on the Disabled List with a right elbow strain from mid-June until September.
-He finished the year at 6–6 with a 4.81 ERA.
+On June 16, he was placed on the disabled list with a strained right elbow.
+At the time, he was 5–4 with a 4.96 ERA in 13 starts.
+He returned near the end of the season, and finished at 6–6 with a 4.81 ERA in 18 games (17 starts).